dsonsem2020/JarredParrettDickinson.github.io/_posts/2020-01-02-Stumble-to-100-catch-up-0.markdown

 ![Greenbrier100](/assets/Greenbrier100.png)

 The journey to this point has been one of what I would call exponential growth.
 It started a little over a year ago with a spontaneous half-marathon on trail and then escalated to a 50k.
-The first felt like an accident - like nothing that I would never do again; but, like so many others, it was not long before I signed up for another.
+The first felt like an accident - like nothing that I would ever do again; but, like so many others, it was not long before I signed up for another.
 That was the [Ironmasters Challenge](https://ironmasterschallenge.com/158-2/) - a grueling 50k and my first experience with distance over a marathon.

 ![IronMasters](/assets/IronMasters.png)